- What is a Project Timeline?

 What is Project Timeline Software?

-Software is commonly used by project managers to create their project timelines.
+As stated, software is commonly used by project managers to create their project timelines.
 Project timeline software is an integral part of the planning process, and often includes additional features that help to monitor progress when executing the project.

 Using project timeline software is generally regarded as a necessity for keeping a modern project on schedule.
 It allows managers and teams to see the status of their tasks; that is, whether they’re in progress, overdue or done.